SZ559/HealthInformationWindowsApp/README.md

+## **Overview**
 The Daily Health Monitor is a Windows Forms application.
 It is designed to allow user to view, edit and search employee health records.

+**Special Requirements:**
-One health record includes following information: Gin Number, first name, last name, date, visited Hubei recently or not, has abnormal symptom or not, body temperature.
+1. One health record includes following information: Gin Number, first name, last name, date, visited Hubei recently or not, has abnormal symptom or not, body temperature.

-Gin Number, which is a positive integer, represents employee's identity.
+2. Gin Number, which is a positive integer, represents employee's identity.
 One Gin Number can be only associated with one name.
 One employee has up to one health record at each day.
-Body Temperature should not exceed the reasonable range (between 35 and 42 degrees).
+3. Body Temperature should not exceed the reasonable range (between 35 and 42 degrees).
-The person is considered a suspected case if he/she visited Hubei recently or has abnormal symptom, or his/her body temperature is more than 37.3 degrees.
+4. The person is considered a suspected case if he/she visited Hubei recently or has abnormal symptom, or his/her body temperature is more than 37.3 degrees.

-**Functions added up to now:**
+**Functions added up to May 5th, 2020:**
-1. Display health records in data grid view and sort health record by selected field
+1. Display health records in data grid view and sort health record by Gin Number, first name, last name or date
-2. Open CSV file
+2. Open health records from CSV file
-3. Save health records to CSV file
+3. Save health records as CSV file
 4. Add new health record
 5. Edit existed health record
-6. Update Gin Number and name of a employee in all health records associate with the employee
+6. Update Gin Number and name of a employee in health records
 7. Delete existed health record
-8. Delete all records displayed in data grid view
+8. Delete all health records displayed in data grid view
 9. Group health records by year, month, date in Treeview
 10. Group health records by last name, gin number and name in Treeview
 11. Filter health record by Gin Number